16 45 As A Percent

 Q2: What if the ratio involves very large numbers?

 A2: The process remains the same, even with larger numbers.
-Using a calculator will significantly simplify the calculation.
-However, always double-check your calculations for accuracy.
+And using a calculator will significantly simplify the calculation.
+That said, always double-check your calculations for accuracy.

 Q3: What about ratios with decimals or fractions within them?